 Except where it is deciding a protest, challenge or a correction motion, the ARB has no authority to change a value or correct the appraisal records directly.
 In a challenge, it must order the chief appraiser to reappraise or correct the records related to the challenge.
 Only in resolving taxpayer protests can the ARB make changes or set a value on its own.
 Such a change only affects the property in question.

-Note: Please note that if you as a taxpayer speak to an ARB member regarding your property that the ARB member will not be able to hear the protest.
+Note: Please note that if you as a taxpayer speak to an ARB member regarding your property then that ARB member will not be able to hear the protest.
 All calls need to be referred to the Appraisal District to speak to the appraiser who appraised the subject property or to the Chief Appraiser.

 |Billy Joe Slaughter|